alexeibex/alexeibex.github.io/Contracts.md

   - **Terminological**: many other elements besides bargain can make a contract enforceable.
 Therefore, “under the terminology of the Re- statement Second, a promise needs consideration to be enforceable unless it does not need consideration to be enforceable.”
   - **Substantive**: the bargain theory presumes that all nonbargain promises are unenforceable.
 It does not allow the law to develop other means of making promises enforceable.

+#### Forbearance
+A promise which the promisor should reasonably expect to induce action or forbearance on the part of the promisee or a third person and which does induce such action or forbearance is binding if injustice can be avoided only by enforcement of the promise.
+The remedy granted for breach may be limited as justice requires.

 #### Case: *[Baehr v.
 Penn-O-Tex Oil Corp.](https://advance.lexis.com/api/permalink/f54592e4-be10-4e64-8360-d1a530505f01/?context=1000516)*
 - Plaintiff lessor appealed an order from the Hennepin County District Court (Minnesota) granting defendant oil company's motion for judgment notwithstanding the verdict (JNOV) in the lessor's action to recover rents allegedly owed because of possession and contract.